 We plan to store the aforementioned data for a period of 10 years and to delete it afterwards.

-There are not intentions to transfer data to third countries outside the European Economic Area (with the exception of Google Analytics' cookies).
+There are no intentions to transfer data to third countries outside the European Economic Area (with the exception of Google Analytics' cookies – as outlined above).